New Champion Darwyn’s Black Magic. Many thanks to Welsh Terrier breeder judge, Mrs. Allison Sunderman.

 – Award of Merit, from the classes!

-For Montgomery County KC’s Bred-By Exhibitor Best in Show, Draco was then awarded BIS 3 (Group 3) Bred-By!
+For something even more exciting was participating in the Montgomery County KC’s Bred-By Exhibitor Best in Show ring where Draco was then awarded BIS 3 (Group 3) Bred-By!
+WOW!!!!

 This was a dream come true for me – sweeping the classes, then awarded Best Bred By for the 125th Anniversary, then a Group 3 in one of the most competitive Terrier Group’s I have ever been in!
 Even more special was the fact that I had so many people, from all over the world, comment on how extraordinary Draco was — TYPE ….
 QUALITY ….
 SOUNDNESS.